da Vinci Robotic Surgery Complications

-Before the creation of robotic surgery systems, electric arcing burning the insides of patients wasn’t something that generally happened.
-The surgeon, as a rule, didn’t have to worry about charred surgical instruments, and his hands and instruments weren’t frozen or made to move erratically by computer system errors during surgery.
+Before the creation of robotic surgery systems, an electric arc burning the insides of patients wasn’t something that generally happened.
+Surgeons didn’t have to worry about charred surgical instruments, and their hands and instruments didn’t freeze or move erratically because of computer system errors during surgery.

-But all of these have been reported to the U.S. Food and Drug Administration as so-called adverse events, or instances where something went wrong, associated with the use of the da Vinci and other robotic surgical systems.
+But all of these have been reported to the U.S. Food and Drug Administration as adverse events — or instances where something went wrong — associated with the use of the da Vinci Surgical System and other robotic surgical systems.

-The manufacturer warns that possible risks of robotic surgery include the loss of a large amount of blood, as well as possible inadvertent cuts, tears, punctures, burns or other injuries to organs and tissues, including major blood vessels, organs, ureter and nerves.
-The manufacturer also says complications could involve the loss of a piece of the instrument, such as a needle or other object used during surgery inside the patient’s body.
-Also, the patient could be injured because of the position his or her body is placed in during surgery.
+Intuitive also says complications could involve the loss of a piece of the instrument, such as a needle or other object used during surgery, inside the patient’s body.
+Also, the patient could be injured because of the position of his or her body during surgery.

 The FDA has an online database of all reports of problems that have occurred with regulated medical devices.
 The Manufacturer and User Device Experience, or MAUDE, includes thousands of incidents related to the use of various da Vinci robotic systems, ranging from error code bugs to patient deaths.
 The reports are filed by manufacturers, health care facilities, patients and lawyers.